You can learn to cope with a paralyzed dog in diapers. We did.

 You MUST be aware of what your dog is communicating.
 Is she telling you something is wrong?
 Is there some nuance that is different today than yesterday?
 Does it mean anything?

 Let me tell you the story of Isabel, my paralyzed Belgium sheep dog.
-That’s her picture at the top of the post.

 At the time, Isabel was 5 years old.
 She was fast as lightning and loved running.
 Just for the sake of running, for the sake of speed.
 She also loved chasing the squirrels.
 She did not catch any, thank God, but she loved to give them a run for their money.
 Every day she ran and ran.